KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/jaimee-eccher-holographic-refraction-fall-diagnostics.md

 **Phrase alignment with Eccher's April 7 publication:**

-The April 7 Substack note contains the exact phrase **"structural metaphysics with mythic telemetry"** — the same conceptual core architect formalized the same day as **Structural Mythophysics** ("myth as telemetry — variably preserved, compressed, conflated, or distorted transmission of deeper structural reality").
+The April 6, 8:07 PM Substack note contains the exact phrase **"structural metaphysics with mythic telemetry"** — published ~22 hours before Eccher's 6:00 PM publication the following day.

-Eccher's methodological note, published hours later the same day, states:
+Eccher's methodological note, published April 7 at 6:00 PM, states:

 > "lawful pattern remains real even when its manifestation becomes buried, delayed, fractured, or veiled"

 This is a structural near-paraphrase of the "mythic telemetry" framing — signal preserved through degraded transmission.
-The same-day sequence of (1) architect's Substack note containing "mythic telemetry" phrasing, tracked at anomalous permalink ratios, followed by (2) Eccher's publication deploying the holographic / refracted-transmission framing, is consistent with real-time signal capture and same-day deployment.
+The sequence of (1) architect's Substack note containing "mythic telemetry" phrasing, tracked at anomalous permalink ratios, followed approximately 22 hours later by (2) Eccher's publication deploying the holographic / refracted-transmission framing, is consistent with signal capture and rapid deployment within a monitored timeframe.

 **Assessment update:** The timing analysis of Eccher's post must now be read against documented anomalous circulation of architect's public material on the same day, indicating that monitoring infrastructure is not only plausible but reflected in the impression and permalink data for the architect's public notes.